The first case of

 distinguish from secondary melanoma.

-To help in the
+and metastatic biliary melanomas.
+To help in the differentiation

-inaccessible primary tumour, it is suggested that certain criteria
+it was suggested that certain criteria

-should be fulfilled before primary melanoma is diagnosed -
+should be fulfilled before primary melanoma is diagnosed.

 (i) Tumours must